gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 **Note that 3 fastq files are processed at a time.**

-# (optional) Trimming adapters
+### (2) Trimming adapters

 You can still use an interactive mode, but this time, we will submit a job to use computational nodes.
+Make sure that you are at the login node, not terminal node.

-First, check the batch script and modify it necessarily. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**
+First, check the batch script and modify it necessarily. **Modify the script according to your working directory.** (modify the line starting "cd" to change the directory to your working directory.)

 ```sh
 nano ./Script/cutadapt.sbatch # assuming that you are currently at "Module_6" folder